 If you are a frequent visitor to national parks you have probably heard the phrase "leave no trace" quite often.
 Hikers, campers, and other visitors are advised to "leave only footprints."
-White Sands National Monument and its partners are committed to preserving our natural resources for generations to come.
+White Sands National Park and its partners are committed to preserving our natural resources for generations to come.
 We can only do that with your help!
 Be a part of the team effort to safeguard this amazing place for many more generations.
 For more information on what we are doing and how you can help, read or download the following brochures.

 Going Green at White Sands

 Frequent visitors to national parks have probably heard the phrase "leave no trace" quite often.
 Hikers, campers, and other visitors are advised to "leave only footprints."
-At White Sands National Monument, in partnership with the Western National Parks Association park store (WNPA) and White Sands Trading gift shop (WST), we have taken this idea a little further to include park operations as well.
+At White Sands National Park, in partnership with the Western National Parks Association park store (WNPA) and White Sands Trading gift shop (WST), we have taken this idea a little further to include park operations as well.

 Soil Food Web